 The Cranberry Fair is a juried event, to which each participant has to be selected.

-The fair will take place in Whitehorse on Sunday, November 27th.
+The fair took place in Whitehorse on Sunday, November 27th.
+Stay tune for the date in 2023.

 The application period is from June to July 31st of the current year.